kintone-workshops/ai-kintone-gallery/docs/workshop-steps.md

 ## Build & Upload the customization

-With this, we can save our work and run kintone-customize-uploader!
-(See the [slides.pdf](../slides.pdf) for more info!)
-Run `npm run start` in your terminal.
+Save your work and run kintone-customize-uploader by entering `npm run start` in your terminal!
 Navigate to your app, create a record with some Markdown in it, and click the publish button!

+See the [slides.pdf](../slides.pdf) for more info!

 ## Check Your Work